holderlb/deep-histology/README.md

 ## Training

-Tool that is used to train deep convolutional nerual netowkrs on a tile dataset generated from the Tiling tool.
+Tool that is used to train deep convolutional nerual networks on a tile dataset generated from the Tiling tool.
 Trained models are then used as input for the DTP tool.
 See `Training` directory.